using-system/devops/k8s/cka/7-Network_answer.md

 When a service is creating, the ip of the service redirecting to  kubeproxy on each node (daemonset) to intercept the message and redirect to the good destination/pod.

 3 mode for kubeproxy : iptables (default), userspace, ipvs.
-The mode can be set with the option `--proxy-mode` of the kube-proxy process.
+The mode can be set with the option `--proxy-mode` of the kube-proxy process or run :

+`kubectl logs <kube-proxy-pod-name> -n kube-system`

 The ip range for service are set with the option `--service-ip-range` of the kube-api process.